 Insomnia can be categorized further as acute or chronic.
 Acute insomnia is self-limiting, meaning it lasts for a period of time (e.g., a few weeks or months) and ends without treatment.
 Chronic insomnia lasts longer than 3 months and often needs to be treated.

 Secondary insomnia is caused by medical problems, such as chronic pain syndromes; psychiatric problems, such as depression; or primary sleep problems, such as periodic limb movement disorder (PLMD) and restless legs syndrome (RLS)also called Willis-Ekbom disease).
 This type of insomnia is more common than primary insomnia, which is caused by life changes such as chronic stress and long-lasting emotional difficulties.

 Studies have shown that people who experience insomnia have higher blood pressure during the night.
 Hypertension (high blood pressure) increases the risk for heart disease.
 More research is needed to determine the effects of insomnia on patients with cardiovascular disease.

 Incidence and Prevalence of Insomnia

 The prevalence of insomnia is unknown.
-Surveys of the general population suggest that 49% of adults report having brief periods of difficulty sleeping and about 10% of adults claim they have had insomnia lasting 2 weeks or longer.
-About 50% of those who have periods of insomnia also claim it is a significant problem in their lives.
+Surveys of the general population suggest that 49 percent of adults report having brief periods of difficulty sleeping and about 10 percent of adults experience insomnia lasting 2 weeks or longer.
+About 50 percent of those who have periods of insomnia say the condition is a significant problem in their lives.

 Since insomnia is frequently a symptom of illness, severe stress, or trauma, incidence varies with regard to age, sex, and severity of the predisposing condition.